8 Week Mindfulness (MBCT) Course for Health and Wellbeing

-- awareness of the habitual patterns of your mind
+- Awareness of the habitual patterns of your mind

-- ability to respond skilfully to situations rather than react
+- Ability to respond skilfully to situations rather than react

-- taking a daily breathing space
+- Taking a daily breathing space

-- being more present in your daily life
+- Being more present in your daily life

 A significant level of commitment is required as most learning will take place in the home practice.
 You will be invited to develop a daily mindfulness meditation practice for 30-40 minutes per day and fulfil other brief exercises during the week to support your learning.
 Mindfulness is a practice, you get out what you put in, therefore creating time to cultivate and build your practice into your daily life over the 8 weeks is crucial for your experience during the course and for your journey.

 Guided meditations are provided for your home practice which can be downloaded and played on your smartphone or stored on your laptop.
 If you do not have access to a laptop or smartphone, a cd will be provided for you.
-You will also have access to the Oxford Mindfulness Centre App.
+You will also have access to the Oxford Mindfulness Centre Practices.
 Handouts will be emailed to you the day before each session with worksheets for the coming week and summaries of the themes.